rnreich/recursive-symmetric-adversarial-ensemble/README.md

 This sprays the projectors with flags of 0 over perceptions of random data multiple times, convincing the operator to output the correct results.

-This script may easily be modified to predict test.csv and output the results to a submission file.
+This script may easily be modified to predict test.csv and to output the results to a submission file.

 **Training process**